 Located on the southern tip of the Baja California peninsula, Cabo attracts travellers for its stunning beaches, hopping nightlife, and waterfront playground.
 If you’re looking for things to do, this article gives the scoop on must-do activities.

 With year-round warm weather, many of Cabo’s tours and excursions are ocean-based or outdoor adventures.
-So, prepare for an unforgettable trip filled with unique pursuits to pass your days and nights.
+Prepare for an unforgettable trip filled with unique pursuits to fill your days and nights.

-One question we are asked is whether Cabo is safe to travel to.
-Like all travel in Mexico and other countries around the world you have to understand your surroundings and ensure that your belongings are kept safe and secure.
+We are often asked whether Cabo is safe to travel to.
+Like all travel in Mexico and other countries, you must understand your surroundings and ensure your belongings are kept safe and secure.

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).